MicrosoftDocs/win32/desktop-src/EAPHost/mspeapconnectionpropertiesv2-anonymoususername-identityprivacyparameters-element.md

 ---
 title: AnonymousUserName (IdentityPrivacyParameters) Element
-description: Contains an anonymous identity used in place of a user's true identify.
-It is sent during the 1st Phase of PEAP authentication when Identity is sent as plain text. ms.assetid: '74a33a75-cf21-4346-a984-f2f8564c3b57'
+description: Contains an anonymous identity used in place of a users true identify.
+It is sent during the 1st Phase of PEAP authentication when Identity is sent as plain text. ms.assetid: 74a33a75-cf21-4346-a984-f2f8564c3b57
-keywords: ["AnonymousUserName element EAPHost"]
+keywords:
+- AnonymousUserName element EAPHost
 topic_type:
 - apiref
 api_name:
 - Username
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AnonymousUserName (IdentityPrivacyParameters) Element